 Hurricane shutters are impact resistant shutters.
 They are sometimes called storm shutters, impact shutters, etc. People also refer to them by their specific type, such as accordion shutters, roll down shutters, Bahama shutters, etc.

 Storm shutters are engineered and built to be impact resistant and hurricane rated.
-They are tested to withstand up to a category 5 hurricane.
-Their main function is to protect the vulnerable parts of your Fort Myers home or business from flying objects and other dangers.
+All hurricane rated shutters are tested to withstand up to a category 5 hurricane.
+Their main function is to protect the vulnerable parts of your home or business from flying objects and other dangers.
 They protect your windows, doors, lanais and more.

 There are several different styles of hurricane shutters.
 We discuss the different types in the next section.